DivyaBasantray/Employee_Sales_Performance_Dashboard/README.md

-# Excel Sales Performance Dashboard
+# Employee Sales Performance Dashboard

 ##  Overview
 This project is a dynamic **Sales Dashboard** built in Microsoft Excel to visualize employee performance against their sales targets.
 It uses a dataset of sales employees, regions, actual vs target sales, and variance.